seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-02.md

 With the permission of the Most Venerable Great Preceptor and the assembly of the venerable meditative monks.

-The second sermon on *Nibbāna* has come up for today.
-Towards the end of our sermon the other day we raised the point: Why is it improper to ask such questions as: 'What is the purpose of *Nibbāna*?
-Why should one attain *Nibbāna*?'[^fn48] Our explanation was that since the holy life or the Noble Eightfold Path has *Nibbāna* as its ultimate aim, since it gets merged in *Nibbāna*, any questions as to the ultimate purpose of *Nibbāna* would be inappropriate.
+The second sermon on Nibbāna has come up for today.
+Towards the end of our sermon the other day we raised the point: Why is it improper to ask such questions as: 'What is the purpose of Nibbāna?
+Why should one attain Nibbāna?'[^fn48] Our explanation was that since the holy life or the Noble Eightfold Path has Nibbāna as its ultimate aim, since it gets merged in Nibbāna, any questions as to the ultimate purpose of Nibbāna would be inappropriate.

-In fact at some places in the canon we find the phrase *anuttara brahmacariyapariyosāna* used with reference to *Nibbāna*.[^fn49] It means that *Nibbāna *is the supreme consummation of the holy life.
+In fact at some places in the canon we find the phrase *anuttara brahmacariyapariyosāna* used with reference to Nibbāna.[^fn49] It means that *Nibbāna *is the supreme consummation of the holy life.
 The following standard phrase announcing a new *Arahant* is very often found in the *suttas*: